canada-ca/OS-Advisory_Conseil-SO/3_Open_Inventory.md

 vocabulary for domain, however, this list will help us work towards that.

 Please submit your project by pull request, an admin will review and approve.
-Thanks!
+You may also check out the [Open Resource Exchange](https://github.com/canada-ca/ore-ero) Thanks!

 | Activity/Project | Lead|Contact| Link to Resource |Domain|